-A Guide to Mastering the Tasks of Motherhood and Professionalism
+A Guide To Mastering the Tasks of Parenthood & Professionalism

 Authored by: Talyn Guercio, WILL Editorial Committee